e7dud7e/MLND/capstone/capstone_report.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 #### Data Pre-processing
-Since the data is
+In order to fit the images into the VGG network, I size the images to be 224 by 224, with values that range from 0 to 1.
+To avoid distorting the images, which are originally 660 high by 512 wide, I pad the image with zeros first, so that the shorter side (width) first equals the longer side (the height).
+Once the image is square, I transform it from a 612 x 612 square to a 224 x 224 square.

+Also, since the VGG network expects the inputs to be 3 channel RGB images, I copy the single channel image into three channels before feeding the data into the network.

 #### Neural Network
 I am using a pre-trained VGG convolutional neural network to generate inputs into a smaller multi-view convolutional neural network.
+I tried both the vgg16 network and vgg19 network.
+For vgg16, I took the output of conv5_3 (the 13th and last convolutional layer).
+For vgg19, I took the output of conv5_4, which is the 16th and last convolutional layer.

 I am using transfer learning and the pre-trained VGG network because it provides more insight into lower level features, since it was trained on more images for a longer period of time.

+I added 3 convolutional layers to process the output of the pre-trained network. convolution 1 has a 3x3 kernel, stride of 1, and depth 512. convolution 2 has a 3x3 kernel, stride of 2, and depth of 1024 convolution 3 has a 3x3 kernel, stride of 1, and depth of 1024

-The trainable network includes 3 convolutional layers with increasing depth (number of channels) and decreasing width and height.
-By condensing the height and width we attempt to aggregate lower level features into higher level features.
-By increasing depth, we leave more room for different combinations of the lower level features.
+By condensing the height and width I attempt to aggregate lower level features into higher level features.
+By increasing depth, I leave more room for different combinations of the lower level features.

-Since the inputs are multiple 2D images for a single observation, we reuse the same weights for the trainable convolutional layers, for all angles.
+Since the inputs are multiple 2D images for a single observation, I reuse the same weights for the trainable convolutional layers, for all angles.
 We still generate outputs for each of the angles, so if we have 16 angles, the convolutional layers also output 16 sets of activations.

 Next, an aggregation step flattens the last convolutional layer and aggregates them by taking the maximum for each element position, across all 16 sets of tensors.
 So it's in effect collapsing the set of 16 tensors from 16 angles into one tensor of the same shape.
 From this point onward, the rest of the neural network is the same as a convolutional neural network that works with 2D images.

 The next three layers are fully connected (dense) layers of decreasing size.
-The first dense layer is 2048 units, the second is 512, and then the output layer has 17 units, to represent the 17 body region zones.
+The first dense layer is 2048 units, the second is 512.
+The fully connected layers get progressively smaller, so that each successive layer aggregates the information from the previous layer.

+The output layer has 17 units, to represent the 17 body region zones.
 We pass the 17 logits through a sigmoid activation so that the output can be treated as a probability that ranges between 0 and 1.

 ### Benchmark